marshka/master-thesis-template-polimi/README.md

 	> <span style="color: orange;">bad</span>: A model that outperforms the state of the art has been built.<br>
 	> <span style="color: green;">better</span>: We built a model that outperforms the state of the art.

 - Write uniformly and make sure verbal tenses are consistent in periods/sections.
-It is easier to stick to the present throughout all the theses.
+It is convenient to stick to the present throughout all the thesis.

 - Avoid too many synonyms, as they confuse the reader.

 ### Other English suggestions

 - [Differences between en (–) and em (—) dashes](https://getitwriteonline.com/articles/en-dashes-em-dashes/)
 - [Who vs which vs that](https://www.dailywritingtips.com/when-to-use-that-which-and-who/)
 - [How to properly use articles](https://owl.purdue.edu/owl/general_writing/grammar/using_articles.html)